 A Master of Science degree includes programs such as science, technology, engineering, and medicine (STEM).
 STEM graduates tend to enter the most in-demand, high-paying jobs that help offset the cost of graduate school.

-- Texas A&M University estimates the cost of a Master of Engineering from their school is $54,000.
+- Texas A&M University estimates the cost of a Master of Science in Engineering from their school is $54,000.

 Other Master’s Degrees